Master of Landscape Architecture

 NUS and Chiba University students on a visit to study site at Changi Business Park for a joint design workshop undertaken as part of the module Urban Greening: Technologies and Techniques.
 A project sponsored by JTC Corporation, the workshop focused on the potential of landscapes in a conventional business park in Singapore by understanding hidden social and ecological connections between the site and adjacent land uses and communities, as well as the needs of office workers in the site.

-12 students in NUS MLA program visited City of San Jose del Monte, as a part of the module MLA Studio: City – for proposing urban revitalization strategies for a low-income community.
+12 students in NUS MLA programme visited City of San Jose del Monte, as a part of the module MLA Studio: City – for proposing urban revitalization strategies for a low-income community.
 The Six-day field trip aimed to understand site context through intensive research activities including data collection, site observation, measurements, interviews, and mappings.
 Two local partners, the city of San Jose Del Monte and Enpraxis guided and provided grounded- perspectives that raised awareness of the economic, social, and cultural situations of low-income developments in the city.

 Eleven second-year students from the MLA programme went for a 10-day field trip to Bali, Indonesia to study the effects of tourism and urbanization on the traditional agricultural landscape.
 This final-year studio was based in Canggu, a fast-urbanizing desa (‘village’) located near popular tourist destinations such as Kuta and Seminyak.
 The team sought to understand development patterns and their impacts, and offer realistic point solutions to the various landscape issues identified.